Process substitution: Examples

 Process substitution can also be used to capture output that would normally go to a file, and redirect it to the input of a process.
-The Bash syntax for writing to a process is >(command).
+The KornShell syntax for writing to a process is >(command).
 Here is an example using the tee, wc and gzip commands that counts the lines in a file with wc -l and compresses it with gzip in one pass: